NOAA-OWP/t-route/contributing.md

 git add <list of your changed files>
 ```

 7. Commit your changes to the checked out branch.
 Commits should be accompanied by a concise and brief comment.
-Like the "save" button in a wordprocessor, commits should be made early and often.
+Like the "save" button in a word processor, commits should be made early and often.

 ```
 git commit -m ‘Make Brief comments to explain your Feature